zaiets-maksim/playbox-sdk/README.md

 4. From this folder, extract and install the required SDKs:
   - `Firebase.Analytics`
   - `Firebase.Crashlytics`
-  - `FacebookSdk`

 ---

-## 3. Fixing Facebook SDK Errors

-After importing the Facebook SDK, errors may occur.
-To fix them:
-1. Delete the `Examples` folder inside the `Facebook` package.
-2. In Unity, navigate to: **PlayboxInstaller → Fix Facebook Error**.

----

-## 4. Finalize PlayboxSDK Installation
+## 3. Finalize PlayboxSDK Installation

 1. After completing all the previous steps, go to:
    **PlayboxInstaller → Install PlayboxSDK**.